adrianmay/rhaboo/README.md

 Persistence code runs in a background thread so the user interface remains snappy even when a lot of data changes are occuring.
 Browsers nevertheless resist closing the window until the persistence code has completed.

-The performance seems undetectable in comparison with QUnit, in other words, the time taken to run the tests seems to be mainly attributable to QUnit and not to rhaboo's activities.
 Better performance testing is planned.

 Quick Installation
 ------------------